stefanv/davidc-scipy-2013/slides/finding_your_way.md

 ]

 .right-column[
-PyArray_Descr contains the instance-spefic data of a dtype
+PyArray_Descr contains the instance-specific data of a dtype

 ```c
 /* in numpy/ndarraytypes.h  */